Helen Shearwood

 The discovery of beauty where I least expected to find it, at a time in my life when I was unable to see beauty in anything, taught me the power of perspective and continues to impart many life-changing lessons as my journey unfolds.

-Since 2018 I have been captivated by the psychology behind our behaviour, especially the subconscious patterns and acquired beliefs that dictate our realities, as well as the transient and interconnected nature of life, philosophy, mindfulness and how micro and macro correlate, among other things.
+Since 2018 I have been captivated by the psychology behind our behaviour, especially the subconscious patterns and acquired beliefs that dictate our realities, as well as the interconnected nature of life, philosophy, mindfulness and how micro and macro correlate, among other things.

 I published my first book Infinite Beauty in 2020, after posing a question on social media, asking “What is beauty to you?”, the felt experience proving the common thread – something that unites each and every one of us as human beings, irrespective of any differences.